 Collaboration: Provide educational opportunities for parents and develop a parent network.
 Through the STOP Act Grant, Revere CARES has conducted parent coffee sessions to provide parents with opportunities to connect with each other and to learn about how substance use affects youth brain development.

 Services: Increase alternative activities for youth.
 Since 2000, Revere CARES has collaborated with the City of Revere and local after-school providers to obtain funding for youth programming that has now become institutionalized throughout the community.

 With the support of many community partners, Revere CARES created the “Revere on the Move” campaign to celebrate Revere’s progress and continue the work of creating a healthier community.

 A community assessment in 2006 found that childhood obesity was a key concern among residents.
 Additional data backed up that concern, showing that children are eating fewer healthy foods, getting less physical activity in school, and spending more time in front of TVs and computer screens.
-In response, Revere CARES created the Food & Fitness initiative, bringing together a collaboration of community residents and organizations committed to preventing childhood obesity and hunger.
+In response, Revere CARES created the Food & Fitness initiative, now known as Revere on the Move, bringing together a collaboration of community residents and organizations committed to preventing childhood obesity and hunger.
 To meet these goals, the initiative works to:

 1. Increase access to healthy foods and

 The programs funded by Revere CARES within the Revere Public Schools are collectively known as the Youth Empowered for Success (Y.E.S).
 They include the following: